jaysonng/Carter/README.md

 # Carter

-Carter is a modern Swift Library to receive metadata and Open Graph information from URLs.
+Carter is a simple Swift Library for retrieving  Open Graph or metadata information from websites.
 \
 Based on [Awkward/Ocarina](https://github.com/awkward/Ocarina) Library.
 Built on top of the Kanna Libraray